sabry-awad97/learning_rust/Programming_Rust/chapter_3.md

 _**Zero Tuple**_

-Certainly!
-Here is a summary of the main points about the zero-tuple, also known as the unit type, in Rust:

 - The zero-tuple is a special type of tuple that has no elements.
 - It is written as `()` and is used to represent the absence of a value.
 - The zero-tuple is often used as the return type of functions that do not need to return a value.